mcarbonell/trivia-master/docs/DONE.md

 *   **Responsive Design**:
     *   Interface adapts to various screen sizes.
 *   **PWA (Progressive Web App)**:
     *   Configured with `@ducanh2912/next-pwa` for improved caching, offline capabilities (for app shell), and "add to home screen" functionality.
+PWA is now enabled in development mode to improve stability.
 *   **Visual Difficulty Indicator**:
     *   Displays the current adaptive difficulty level to the user.
 *   **Question Reporting**: